-1) For purposes of this section, the definition of resources is the same definition used by the Supplemental Security Income (SSI) program, except that the home is not excluded for institutionalized individuals.

-2) In determining whether a transfer of assets or a trust involves an SSI-countable resource, use those resource exclusions and disregards used by the SSI program, except for the exclusion of the home for institutionalized individuals.
-E. Income.
-For purposes of this section, the definition of income is the same definition used by the SSI program.
-In determining whether a transfer of assets involves SSI-countable income, take into account those income exclusions and disregards used by the SSI program.
+- 1) For purposes of this section, the definition of resources is the same definition used by the Supplemental Security Income (SSI) program, except that home property loses its exclusion if home property is transferred or ownership interest is reduced for institutionalized individuals, as addressed in transfer of assets rules. - 2) In determining whether a transfer of assets or a trust involves an SSI-countable resource, use those resource exclusions and disregards used by the SSI program, except for the exclusion of the home for institutionalized individuals.
+Income, for purposes of this section, is the same definition used by the SSI program.
+In determining whether a transfer of assets involves SSI- countable income, take into account those income exclusions and disregards used by the SSI program.
 This is discussed in more detail in the chapter on income.